SaucecodeOfficial/developer-challenge/readme.md

 at your discretion however all end points must require authentication.

-Following the chat app guide in the Feathers js docs will give you a good idea of how to tackle this features.
+Following the chat app guide in the Feathers js docs will give you a good idea of how to tackle this feature.

-Bonus points are awarded for mobile responsive design efforts and adding a mobile menu button to the layout feature that toggle the primary app navigation, however this is not a requirement.
+Bonus points are awarded for mobile responsive design efforts and adding a mobile menu button to the layout feature that toggles the primary app navigation, however this is not a requirement.

+Bonus, Bonus points for implementing a direct messages feature part using Api-box's channels and implementing secondary level navigation in the web layout feature.
+Again, however, this is not a requirement.

 Estimated completion time is from 4 - 8 hours depending on familiarity with under-the-hood libs.